Learn why it’s essential to work with an RMC every step of the way

 - Handling the closing process for the home purchase

-Employers looking to relocate an employee should be aware of the processes their RMC needs to manage in order to help the employee find suitable housing arrangements.
-RMCs with experience in these processes are vital to ensuring the success of a relocation, as they help the transferee or new hire in many areas, and this in turn helps the employee feel happy and confident in their choice to relocate.
+Employers looking to relocate an employee should be aware of the processes their RMC needs to manage to help the employee find suitable housing arrangements.
+RMCs with experience in these processes are vital to ensuring the success of a relocation, as they help the transferee or new hire in many areas.
+This, in turn, helps the employee feel happy and confident in their choice to relocate.

 What should employers do?

 Employers should review their relocation programs to better integrate their RMC into the front end of the relocation process.
 Helpful tips to ensure the RMC is engaged early in the process include the following: